 Eastman School of Music

 Katherine focused on performing (freelance flutist) and teaching early through her 59 years, based in Manhattan.
 While famous for her compositions and performances, some of her other accomplishments include educator, published writer, entrepreneur, and conductor.
 In the summer of 1960, Katherine attended the Yale Summer Session, where she studied flute, theory, and composition.
-The following summer, she studied with flutist William Kincaid in Philadelphia.
-It is very possible that Katherine was Kincaid’s Iast student.
+The following summer, she continued her studies with flutist William Kincaid in Philadelphia.
+Katherine was uncertain, yet may have been Kincaid's last student.

-From 1961–1967, Katherine taught flute at the Juilliard Preparatory School as well as a few other small schools, including the Third Street Music School.
+From 1961-1967, Katherine taught flute at the Juilliard School's Preparatory Division and a few other small schools, including the Third Street Music School.
 It was at the Third Street Music School that Katherine had her first positive experience as a composer.
 She was asked to compose a piece for a school concert, a duet for violins, which was very well received.

 Katherine's family expanded in 1964 with marriage to Christopher J. Schwab.

 Manhattan, NYC 1975

 Courtesy of Papagena Press.
 Copyright1975 all rights reserved

 After eight years of marriage, Katherine divorced her first husband.
-She stayed in New York City to raise her son.
-Her career continued to grow.
-Katherine had her first publication of a composition, Three Carols for choir and flute, published by Carl Fischer.
+She stayed in New York City to raise her son and grow her career.
+Katherine had her first publication of a composition, Three Carols for choir and flute, published by Carl Fischer Music Company.

 Katherine was very involved with women's arts organizations and has worked to bring the works of women composers to the public's notice.
 In 1977, she began work with the Women's Inter-Art Center in New York.
 Here she organized Festivals I, II, and III of Women's Music, which presented music by fifty-five historical and contemporary women composers.

 Previously frustrated, Katherine realized praises for her efforts beginning in 1978, receiving the Friedham Contest's Outstanding New American Chamber Work award.
-This success was repeated in 1979, receiving the same award in addition to being awarded a National Endowment for the Arts Composer's Fellowship.
+Her successes grew in 1979, receiving the same award and being awarded a National Endowment for the Arts Composer's Fellowship.

 In 1987 (age 49), Katherine won the first of five Newly Published Music Competitions from the National Flute Association (NFA) for her Medieval Suite (flute and piano).